 - Category six – Best demonstrated leadership in work health and safety: Scentre Group Design and Construction

 - Serious about grazier safety webinar series.
-This webinar series guides you to develop simple safety management system.
+This webinar series guides you in developing simple safety management systems.

 - Queensland construction work health forum 2016 podcasts: Who is at risk of sitting too much in the construction industry?

-Eight projects totaling $1.7million were facilitated by HWI during 2011-2015 to implement and evaluate research interventions addressing chronic disease risk factors in three of the priority industries – construction, rural and remote industry and transport workplaces.
+Eight projects totalling $1.7million were facilitated by the Healthy Worker Initiative from 2011 to 2015 to implement and evaluate research which address chronic disease risks in three priority industries – construction, rural and remote industry and transport workplaces.

 |Construction||RMIT University||The research project considered environmental and organisational aspects of health promotion programs, focusing on mental health and physical activity.|